FRANCE: CRITICAL THEORY, LITERATURE & MEDIA

 FRENCH 199-SA or 299-SA: French Language (2 credits)

 While there is no language prerequisite to participate in this program, students are required to take intensive language training in French while in Paris.
 Four levels of language instruction are offered, corresponding to the various levels of student proficiency.
 In addition to basic language skills, the course covers culture and social aspects of Parisian life.

 On one of the first weekends of the program, students will travel to see the beaches of Normandy and the American and German cemeteries from World War II.
 The trip provides a great opportunity for students on the program to get an introduction to France and to each other.

 During a three-day excursion to Strasbourg and Freiburg, students will have the opportunity to visit important sites in the development of Critical Theory.
 Possible visits include: Martin Heidegger’s “Hütte” in Todtnauberg, Strasbourg University, where Emmanuel Levinas studied, and the Nazi concentration camp at Struthof.

 Review the following cost information sheets for a breakdown of and information about program costs:

-NUSP Student Budget: Homestay Option (Fall 2013)
+NUSP Student Budget: Homestay & Dormitory Options (Fall 2014)